 Artist street vendors

-While some are vendors selling prints, many are working artists selling original work.
-Prices will vary; I once asked an artist selling mixed-media collages in Soho how much he wanted for a large work.
+While some are vendors selling prints, there are also artists selling their original work.
+Prices will vary.
+I once asked an artist selling mixed-media collages in Soho how much he wanted for a large work.
 His price was $175, proving you can get a deal for something special that you won’t come across in your friend’s apartments.

 Art school shows/fundraisers

-Young artists from around the world move to NYC to study at one of the city’s many art schools and lot of students sell their art to pay for their expenses.
+Young artists from around the world move to NYC to study at one of the city’s many art schools and a lot of students sell their art to pay for their expenses.
 Most art schools host open studios and fundraisers year round, where you can buy affordable art—and who knows, perhaps that student will be the next de Kooning and it’ll be worth millions one day.